Here’s How to Keep in Touch by Phone Internationally.

 - If your phone is unlocked you can buy a SIM card in the country you’ll be traveling in

-Here are some options to take your US cell phone with you:
+1.When you want to take your US cell phone with you:

 Most US cell carrier offer plans to take your phone to Europe.
 I would recommend if you do sign up for one of these plans, use it for data and texting only.
 You’ll need data to use maps and apps when you’re on the move and don’t have access to Wifi.
 Texting is a quick way to keep in touch instead of calling.
 Check with your phone provider to see how many texts you’re allowed.
 AT&T offered unlimited free texting which is convenient.
 No one wants to try and keep track of their text usage!